Australians are amongst the highest sufferers of skin cancer in the world

 How are Skin Cancers Treated?

-A skin cancer lesion can be surgically removed, and the skin repaired using a surgical technique performed by Mr Dean White.
+A skin cancer lesion can be surgically removed, and the skin repaired using a surgical technique performed by Associate Professor Dean White.
 The lesion is sent to pathology, where it will be assessed and diagnosed to determine whether all of the skin cancer has been removed.
 The techniques employed by Mr White will depend on the nature of the lesion and the ‘defect’ that is left behind in the skin.
 This can be repaired by a direct closure (closing the wound at its edges) or by moving a portion of skin or tissue to fill the void of the defect and possibly a better cosmetic outcome.

 Skin grafts can also be used to take skin from another area to fill the defect and may require heady dressing for about 5-7 days after.
 It may take a little while to take on its final cosmetic appearance.
-Mr Dean White also offers non-surgical treatment for skin cancer including topical creams and radiation treatment, which can be used in its own right or as an accompaniment to surgery.
+Associate Professor Dean White also offers non-surgical treatment for skin cancer including topical creams and radiation treatment, which can be used in its own right or as an accompaniment to surgery.